PennyLaneAI/qml/dependencies/README.md

 *   **Location:** `./constraints-dev.txt`
 *   **Purpose:** Defines dependencies for the `qml build --dev` command.

-### `constraints-plc-dev.txt`
+### `constraints-plc-dev.json`

-This file specifies the allowed versions of PennyLane, Lightning, and Catalyst for **development builds**.
-These files are currently installed **onyl if the demo is set to be executed** (`qml build --execute --dev`).
-These versions are pulled from test-pypi so that the release candidate versions are used during feature freeze.
+This file specifies the allowed release versions of PennyLane, Lightning, and Catalyst for **development builds**.
+These packages are currently installed **only if the demo is set to be executed** (`qml build --execute --dev`).
+The latest version available on test-pypi, whose release version matches the constraint, is what gets installed (e.g. 0.45.0.dev15 == 0.45.0, 0.45.0rc7 == 0.45.0, 0.46.0.dev3 != 0.45.0, etc.).
+Only update this constraint after a new release, so that the release candidate versions continue to be used during feature freeze.
 Unless you're a release manager, you likely don't need to modify this file.

-*   **Location:** `./constraints-plc-dev.txt`
+*   **Location:** `./constraints-plc-dev.json`
 *   **Purpose:** Defines PennyLane, Lightning, and Catalyst versions for the `qml build --execute --dev` command.
+*   **Format:** JSON array of objects with the package names as keys.
+Order of entries must be preserved (Catalyst, then Lightning, then PennyLane).

 ### `constraints-stable.txt`